 You updated Section 4.2a to describe that you will use social media posts linking to a copy of the email text to recruit subjects.
 Please provide a summary of the information that will be provided about the study in the social media post in Section 4.2a or by attaching it under ‘Other attachments’ on the Local Site Documents page in Zipline.

+The text for social media posts has been included with along the email text.

 Consent Form/Recruitment Materials

 The IRB Protocol describes that subjects will need to provide at least two months’ worth of data to be eligible to participate, but you will ask them to provide up to a year’s worth of data both before and after the COVID-19 pandemic, whenever possible.
+Thanks for this comment.
+We are including some changes regarding this matter in the protocol.
+Because conditions regarding the pandemic are quickly evolving around the US and the world, we think that at this time it will be better to collect data from participants and then go on to classify the data according to ‘stay-at-home’ or lockdown conditions by looking at the dates and the places where participants report to have lived.
+We will ask participants to be able to provide data for at least two months of phone usage, and up to two years.
+The ‘two years’ not only would be very adequate for our research needs but is also the upper limit of data length that we have been ever able to get from the Google Takeout service – in fact, it seems this limit has been lowered to a single year recently, according to our own tests.

 The “What will happen in this research study?” section of the consent form only describes subjects needing to provide a least two months’ worth of data.

 Please update the “What will happen in this research study?” section of the consent form to inform subjects that they may be asked to provide up to a year’s worth of data both before and after the COVID-19 pandemic in addition to the two months’ worth of data.
+We have amended the text stating that participants are required to provide at least two months’ worth of data to be able to participate, but that they may contribute more.

 Please feel free to contact me with questions.
 I look forward to receiving your response.